Burma vacations, small group tour

 A Fair Deal:

 We work closely with our local operator and ensure that all of our guides are local and that in exchange for their expertise that they are paid and treated fairly.
 Our leaders and guides have been trained in responsible travel and actively encourage our suppliers, drivers, and other members of our team to respect the environment, protect the culture and support the local economy.
 By using local leaders, we also hope they educate their own communities to help them maximise from our visit.

-In Kalaw we are accompanied by local guides from the Rural Development Society (R.D.S) as we explore the area on foot.
+In Kalaw we are accompanied by local guides as we explore the area on foot.
 The tracks we use are centuries old trading routes used by the Pa-O, Palaung and Danu ethnic minorities for moving their cattle and harvesting their crops, and afford spectacular views of the surrounding countryside.
-The R.D.S. was founded by several chiefs from ethnic tribes in the surroundings of Kalaw and helps fund wells, filtering systems and schools in many remote villages.
-As our walk is run in conjunction with the R.D.S we help to support those villages that are not reached by other companies and will have a warm welcome from the local villagers.
+This helps support villages not reached by other companies and we will have a warm welcome from the local villagers.

 Sanon Restaurant and Training School: